CASB vs SASE: What is the Difference?

 Where CASB comes up short

-With CASB, enterprises can address most cloud security challenges.
+With CASB, enterprises can address some cloud security challenges.
 However, there are still network and security requirements that IT needs to address.
 Coupling CASB with point solutions that deliver functionality for SD-WAN, ZTNA, and WAN optimization can help meet those requirements, but also drive up costs and complexity.
 SASE solves this problem by delivering all the functionality of CASB along with those other network and security services in a single holistic network fabric.

 How SASE delivers CASB and more

 CASB is important, and that’s why CASB is one of the important security services delivered by Cato SASE Cloud.
 But SASE goes a step further by addressing all of the requirements an enterprise WAN needs to meet.
 SASE achieves this by way of a cloud native architecture that abstracts away the complexities of multiple point solutions.
 Gone is the need to manage multiple appliances, access multiple interfaces, and perform complex integrations.
 As a result, IT can focus more on core business tasks and less on WAN maintenance.

 To summarize, with SASE not only does enterprise IT get visibility, data security, threat protection, and compliance for cloud, mobile, and on-premises, they get a robust network feature set as well.
 With all the major network and security services converging into a single cloud native multi-tenant platform, enterprises gain increased security, enhanced performance, less network complexity, and reduced costs.

 The world’s first SASE platform